-Long-term notes were incurred to purchase school buses.
+Other long-term notes were previously issued to purchase school buses.
 Titles to the buses are held in the name of the Board with a lien held by the Bank.
-Payments on the Notes were made from the Board's annual State allocation of Transportation - Fleet Renewal funds.
+Payments on the bus notes were made from the Board's annual State allocation of Transportation - Fleet Renewal funds and general funds.